 10. Washed, rinsed, repeated.

 The ironic thing about my dream is that it wouldn’t take winning the Powerball or Mega Millions to live it.
 No multiple million dollar homes.
 No vacation homes.
 No million dollar cars.
 No expensive vendettas enacted.
 No ridiculous parties.
 No maids or waitstaff.
 No luxury suites at the football stadium.
 No new tech gadgets.
 No shopping sprees.
 No reckless spending.
+No personal finance shortcuts to get there.

 The most precious asset instant millions would buy me was time.